Frankcaleb/Frankcaleb/README.md

 - 👋 Hi, I’m @Frankcaleb
-- 👀 I’m interested in web development
+- 👀 I’m a Frontend web developer
-- 🌱 I’m currently learning javascript
+- 🌱 I use JavaScript, tailwind CSS and React
+- 💫 I am learning more of react and Next.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to work as a junior developer and work with other developers
 - 📫 How to reach me belaccal@gmail.com

 <!---